barryclark/jekyll-now/_posts/2015-8-13-setting-up-rails-environment-on-mac.md

 <i>Visit http://localhost:3000 to view your new and first rails web application.
 If you received an error that said Access denied for user 'root'@'localhost' (using password: NO) then you need to update your config/database.yml file to match the database username and password.</i>

 Bonjour !!!
-If you have any doubts do comment me, i'll try to answer them as quickly as possible :)
+If you have any doubts do ask me or comment here,  i'll try to answer them as quickly as possible :)